dnkmmr69420/brew-container/README.md

 - cbrew: runs brew in container
 - cbrewsh: shorter version of `distrobox enter brew-container`
 - regen-cbres: Deletes and recreats the container.
+Useful for updating the container.
 Note: Brew and its installed programs will be safe since it is stored at `~/.local/share/clinuxbrew`

 # Dependencies